-Most squirrels with the exception of flying squirrels are crepuscular.
+Most squirrels, except flying squirrels, are crepuscular.
 Crepuscular means they are mainly active during the twilight period from dusk to sunset and dawn to sunrise.
-Tree squirrels love the sun and during warmer months you may see them busy during the day.
+Tree squirrels love the sun, and you may see them busy during the day during warmer months.

 Squirrels, like most animals, need sleep to maintain their overall health and well-being.
 Their sleeping habits can vary depending on the species, time of year, and individual factors.
 Here is some general information about how squirrels sleep:

 - Location: Squirrels typically sleep in nests called dreys, which they build in the forks of tree branches or in tree hollows.
 Dreys are made from twigs, leaves, moss, and other natural materials, providing a warm and secure place for squirrels to sleep and rest.
 Some squirrel species, such as ground squirrels or chipmunks, may burrow and create underground nests for sleeping.

 - Position: Squirrels usually sleep curled up in a ball, with their tails wrapped around their bodies for warmth and protection.
 This position helps them conserve body heat and stay comfortable in their nests.

 - Sleep schedule: Squirrels are diurnal animals, which means they are active during the day and sleep at night.
 However, they may also take short naps during the day, especially when they feel safe and secure or when the weather is unfavorable.